Beautiful guardian of love and justice, Sailor Moon!

 - Mamoru learns of Sailor V and Sailor Moon's true identities early on in the series.

 - For a time, Rei is the only one who knew that Sailor Venus is the pop idol Minako Aino.

 - Eventually, Naru and Motoki learn of Usagi and Makoto's senshi status respectively.

 - Screw the Rules, I'm Doing What's Right!: On Act 6, all the girls drop their "only for defense" rule and use their powers to get revenge on a gang of basketball players for deceiving Makoto.

 - Self-Fulfilling Prophecy: Usagi/Serenity and Mamoru/Endymion are forbidden from falling in love with each other.
 It is said that once they do, Earth would be destroyed.
 Except, absolutely nothing harmful seems to come out of their relationship both in their past and present lives.
 It is everyone else's attempts at separating both that would end up causing Earth's destruction, TWICE.

 - Self-Parody: "The Birth of Sailor V" pretty much covers the camp factor of the series as a whole, to the point that the actors of the Shitennou are playing as kind but inept police officers with their Shitennou traits intact.

-- The Kirari Live concert as well, with Zoisite playing a handheld toy piano throughout his appearances.
+- The Kirari Live concert as well, with Zoisite playing a handheld toy piano.

 - She-Fu: There's a lot of cartwheeling going on in this series.